lumagateinc/MovoSuite/docs/README.md

 ### Notifications<!-- omit in toc -->

-*To configuration notifications, perform the following steps:*
+*To configure notifications, perform the following steps:*
+1. Configure Sender Email Address
+2. Configure Approval Recipient Email addresses
+3. Configure Office 365 Originator ID
+4. **Optional**: Configure Webhook Notifications For Microsoft Teams

 #### Notifications Sender Email<!-- omit in toc -->

+Configure the Sender Email address field with the email address of a User Mailbox or Shared Mailbox existing in Exchange Online.
+Office 365 Group Mailboxes cannot be used for the sender address.

 #### Notifications Recipient Emails<!-- omit in toc -->